 All this makes it necessary for one to try and find out the kind of secure experience offered by an on-demand computing framework.
-Cloud security refers to a combination of solutions, regulations, services, procedures, and policies that have been enacted to help maintain internet safety.
+Cloud security combines solutions, regulations, services, procedures, and policies enacted to help maintain internet safety.

-Its primary role is to assist in preventing and eliminating any threats to the on-demand computing frameworks.
+Its primary role is to prevent and eliminate any threats to the on-demand computing frameworks.
 All these strategies are put in place during the development of the cloud applications, from the design to the coding and the implementation phases.

-Apart from the defensive procedures, cloud security is meant to ensure strengthened business growth and cloud agility.
+Besides defensive procedures, cloud security is meant to ensure strengthened business growth and agility.
 Today, many enterprises are placing a lot of emphasis on the security of on-demand services due to the rise of cyber-attacks.

 It's a factor that has seen them invest heavily in secure operating systems, which they rely on when uploading information to the cloud.
 Some of the measures used by utility computing services to prevent harmful internet crime from accessing your cloud include:

-Data encryption is particularly important for companies that use multilayer cloud integration.
-It ensures that the information uploaded to the cloud remains safe regardless of whether it’s in use or just resting.
+Data encryption is essential for companies that use multilayer cloud integration.
+It ensures that the information uploaded to the cloud remains safe regardless of whether it's in use or just resting.

 Most cloud-computing services have adopted a shared data ownership responsibility model.
-In this model, accountability and compliance for extra security are shared between the customer and the cloud provider.
+This model shares accountability and compliance for extra security between the customer and the cloud provider.

 The cloud provider deals with the security of the cloud infrastructure, while the customer deals with the security for maintaining data on the cloud.
 Looking at this, there's a need for all involved parties to define information ownership between private third parties and the public.